All Episodes

 We can reduce the impact of a terrorist attack if we're smart.

-And if we don't act, we will keep seeing more massacres like this.
+And if we don't act, we will keep seeing more massacres like this because we'll be choosing to allow them to happen.

 We will have said we don't care enough to do something about it.

-Here in Orlando, we are reminded not only of our obligations as a country to be resolute against terrorism.
+Here in Orlando, we are reminded not only of our obligations as a country to be resolute against terrorism, we are reminded not only of the need for us to implement smarter policies to prevent mass shootings.

-This speaker supports death penalty for homosexuals.
+This speaker supports the death penalty for homosexuals.

 It's the same old stuff coming all the time.

-And we always try to tell them, I always try to tell them that look, it's not that speaker that we're inviting who has these extreme radical views, as you say.
+And we always try to tell them, I always try to tell them that, look, it's not that speaker that we're inviting who has these extreme radical views, as you say.

 These are general views that every Muslim actually has.